-Reformulation: In our effort towards continuous improvement, we are committed to reducing the amount of salt and processed sugar in our menus through reformulation.
-By revising our recipes and using natural ingredients, we aim to offer healthier options without compromising on taste and quality.
-We have already successfully achieved an average of only 2% salt and 5% sugar content in our meals.
-This is due to our use of natural sweeteners and ingredients that naturally enhance the savoury flavours of our dishes.
-While there may be slight variations in individual meals, such as higher sugar content in desserts and pastries, we remain committed to prioritising natural over processed sugar.
+Reformulation: In our effort towards continuous improvement, information on allergens, calories, and nutritional value on our we are committed to reducing the amount of salt and procesmenus and packaging, so our customers can make informed sed sugar in our menus through reformulation.
+By revising our choices about their meals. recipes and using natural ingredients, we aim to offer healthier options without compromising on taste and quality.
+We have GMO & Antibiotics: We are also currently analysing our use already successfully achieved an average of only 2% salt and of GMO products and seeking to eliminate their use in our pro-5% sugar content in our meals.
+This is due to our use of natural ducts for human consumption.
+Additionally, we engage with sweeteners and ingredients that naturally enhance the savoury our suppliers to ensure that they do not use prophylactic antiflavours of our dishes.
+While there may be slight variations in biotics to prevent or treat common animal diseases, or to proindividual meals, such as higher sugar content in desserts and mote growth in their animals. pastries, we remain committed to prioritising natural over processed sugar.
+Our Customer Health & Well-being policy has detailed informa-